Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Local permutation entropy

 Computed values of the variance of local permutation entropy in the GCM model as a function of $\varepsilon$ with $N=3$ and $a=2$ are shown in Figure \ref{sum_perm_ent}.
-The values of $\varepsilon$ ranging from $0.1$ to $0.28$ are considered, with the step of $0.001$.
-Although the contrast between the variance computed for different values of $\varepsilon$ is not as prominent as in Figure \ref{sum_ent}, there is a clear peak within a similar range of $\varepsilon$.
-In this region---for $\varepsilon$ between 0.25 and 0.26---we expect to observe chaotic itinerancy.
+The values of $\varepsilon$ ranging from $0.1$ to $0.28$ are considered, with the step of $0.0001$.
+The results are consistent with the results for local Shannon entropy shown in Figure~\ref{sum_ent}.
+One can see gradual increase in the local permutation entropy with the increase in $\varepsilon$ until $\varepsilon \approx 0.25$, which corresponds to gradual transition from classic chaos to chaotic itinerancy, and then a sudden drop to $0$ corresponding to a bifurcation into an ordered state, as discussed in Section~\ref{sec:entropy}.
+These three types of dynamics are shown in Figure~\ref{different_eps}.

 Let us now illustrate the advantage of using local permutation entropy over local Shannon entropy by constructing an artificial example of a very specific time series that we show in Figure \ref{example_permutation}.
 The upper part of the figure shows the time series that steadily increases and then decreases; this behavior is then repeated periodically.
-The bottom part of the figure shows local Shannon entropy computed at each point (the blue line), which is close to its maximum, while permutation entropy (the red line) detects the underlying order and attains very low values.
+The bottom part of the figure shows local Shannon entropy computed at each point (the blue line), which is close to its maximum, while permutation entropy (the orange line) detects the underlying order and attains very low values.

 However, it should be noted that there may be other situations in which neither Shannon entropy nor permutation entropy fulfills the intended role.
 Nevertheless, local permutation entropy may be considered a valuable addition to local Shannon entropy for the purpose of detecting possible existence of chaotic itinerancy.